 6.3.
 Eligibility criteria

-- Several respondents suggest eligibility criteria to include
+- Several respondents suggest eligibility criteria to include experience in:

 - local government, local communities

 - direct prior involvement with The Crown Estate